Khoda Baksh Chowdhury

-Khuda Baksh Chowdhury (born 15 August 1952) is a former Inspector General of Police of Bangladesh Police and Special Assistant with the status equivalent to a Minister of State of the Interim government of Bangladesh.
+Khuda Baksh Chowdhury (born 15 August 1952) is a former inspector general of police of Bangladesh Police.
+He served as special assistant with the status equivalent to a Minister of State of the Interim government of Bangladesh.

-He also served as the Senior Police Advisor in UNAMA from June 2008 to April 2010.
-He is a former Director General of Rapid Action Battalion, an elite paramilitary unit.
+He also served as the senior police advisor in UNAMA from June 2008 to April 2010.

 Education

 Chowdhury obtained B.A.
-(Hons.) in Political Science (enrolled in 1969) and M.A. in Public Administration from University of Dhaka.
-He was a freedom fighter during the 1971 Liberation War.
+(Hons.) in political science (enrolled in 1969) and M.A. in public administration from the University of Dhaka.

 Career

 Chowdhury joined the Bangladesh Police in 1979.

 Chowdhury joined U.N.
-Administrative Mission UNTAES (United Nations Administration in Eastern Slavonia; part of Croatia now) on May 1996 and served the Mission first as Deputy Sector Chief and later Sector Chief of one of the two Sectors of the Mission.
-Few years later he joined UNMIBH (United Nations Mission in Bosnia Herzegovina), a Monitoring Mission, at Sarajevo in August 1999 and worked in the Mission as Deputy Regional Commander and Regional Commander, Sarajevo IPTF Region among a group of International Civilian Police Officers.
-In 2001, he as a superintendent of police, would be promoted to Inspector General in five years superseding many officers more senior than him.
+Administrative Mission UNTAES (United Nations Administration in Eastern Slavonia; part of Croatia now) in May 1996 and served the mission first as deputy sector chief and later sector chief of one of the two sectors of the mission.
+Few years later he joined UNMIBH (United Nations Mission in Bosnia Herzegovina), a monitoring mission, at Sarajevo in August 1999 and worked in the mission as deputy regional commander and regional commander, Sarajevo IPTF Region among a group of international civilian police officers.
+In 2001, he as a superintendent of police, would be promoted to inspector general in five years superseding many officers more senior than him.

-Chowdhury was posted to CID as Additional IGP on January 9, 2006.
+Chowdhury was posted to CID as additional IGP on January 9, 2006.
 Chowdhury served as the president of Bangladesh Police Service Association (BPSA) in 2006.
 On 31 October 2006, he was appointed the DG of Rapid Action Battalion.
-2 days later, he was promoted to Inspector General of Police of Bangladesh Police by replacing Anwarul Iqbal.
-He was posted as O.S.D. in January 2007 after successor neutral Fakhruddin Ahmed led Caretaker Government took office and retired voluntarily in July 2009.
+2 days later, he was promoted to inspector general of police of Bangladesh Police by replacing Anwarul Iqbal.
+He was posted as O.S.D. in January 2007 after successor neutral Fakhruddin Ahmed led caretaker government took office and retired voluntarily in July 2009.

-Chowdhury worked as Senior Police Advisor, UNAMA (United Nations Assistance Mission in Afghanistan), as a UN Staff member from June 2008 to April 2010.
-He was elected as the 1st Chair of Senior Police Advisory Group (SPAG) of International Police Coordination Board (IPCB).
-On completion of the tenure, UNDP Afghanistan contracted him as an International Consultant.
+Chowdhury worked as senior police advisor, UNAMA (United Nations Assistance Mission in Afghanistan), as a UN staff member from June 2008 to April 2010.
+He was elected as the 1st chair of Senior Police Advisory Group (SPAG) of International Police Coordination Board (IPCB).
+On completion of the tenure, UNDP Afghanistan contracted him as an international consultant.

-On 10 November 2024, Chowdhury was appointed the Special Assistant (status equivalent to a Minister of State) to the Chief Adviser of the Interim Government of Bangladesh.
+On 10 November 2024, Chowdhury was appointed the special assistant (status equivalent to a minister of state) to the chief adviser of the interim government of Bangladesh.

-He was given executive power over Ministry of Home Affairs.
+He was given executive power over the Ministry of Home Affairs.
+Chowdhury resigned from the post on 24 December 2025.